heijligen/bls_extensions/bls_signed_entry_extention.md

 # Boot Loader Specification Signed Entry Extension
-## Status: Draft, 2019-01-08, Thomas Heijligen <src@posteo.de>
+## Status: Draft, 2019-01-09, Thomas Heijligen <src@posteo.de>

 The Boot Loader Specification has no features for measured or verified boot.
 This Extension will add support for it.
-This extention will only work if the signer has full controll over the system.
+It will only work if the signer has full control over the system.

-[Introduction about secureing the boot process]
+[Introduction about securing the boot process]

-[introduction and benefits of this  procedure]
-UEFI PE files have the option for embedded signatures.
-Other filetypes havn't this option.
-When saving the signature in seperat file we does not depent on a single PE file.
+Each entry file can hold the hashes of files needed for boot this entry.
+The entry file is signed cryptographic.
+If the signature matches the boot entry will be shown.
+When the entry is selected for boot the stored hashes will be compared with the calculated.
+If they match the system can boot.
+The private signing key can be hold by the user who sign all necessary files each time those were updated.
+Or by an vendor who delivers prebuild files (kernel, initrd, ..., entry).
+In this case the machine-id key is the same on all installations.
+It could be chosen freely.

 This extention adds new files to $BOOT/loader/entries/: